idiap/bob/src/doc/TorchInstallation.rst

   Our nightly builds compile against version 1.34, but version 1.33 is known to work.
 Other versions should also work.
 Please note this dependence is *optional*.
+* `VLFeat`_: is used for calculating SIFT features.
+This is an *optional* dependencies.
+If you have VLFeat installed, additional C++ and Python bindings will be compiled and integrated to |project|.
 * `argparse`_: is used for argument parsing in some of our python utilities.
 If you are not compiling against Python 2.7 or superior, you need to install it separately.